The science

 • Unsuitable in situations where a search model is not available.

 • To overcome these problems, we have developed a protein modeling pipeline that interactively combines a minimal spanning tree based backbone tracing tool (MAINMAST), a bayesian-likelihood based protein-folding method (MELD), and a molecular dynamics fitting protocol (ReMDFF, referred to in the previous subsection).
 Primary sequence information and cryo EM images are the only input required, and images with resolution of as low as 5 Å are sufficient to get a structural model.
 Our method, which we call CryoFold, works well even with heterogeneous and sparse data.
 The software is automated and has a python/kivy-based graphical user interface.
-Click here to read our preliminary results on biorxiv.
+Click here to read our publication in Matter.